ICURY: Tokenizing the Dominant Open Content Syndication Network in the E-commerce Market

 3. ICURY: Icecat Backed Token with Intrinsic Value

 In the most basic set-up, Icecat will accept prepaid tokens for rendering its PIM services, such as PDS creation, QA, subscriptions to its catalogs, PDS download requests, editorial service levels, PIM licenses and integration services.
 The prepaid service tokens are as such Icecat backed tokens, called ICURY, short for Icecat cryptoCURrencY.
 Despite the term cryptocurrency, the token is not devised as a (digital) currency, security or other financial instrument, at least not under Dutch law: the service tokens will not have dividend, interest or other profit rights attached to it, nor (shareholder) voting rights.
+They can be described as service notes or multipurpose vouchers, in legal terms, as they can be redeemed for multiple Icecat services, and are intended to be used more broadly in Icecat’s ecosystem.
 Actually, the real “currency” of Icecat is the PDS, and it makes sense to cap the total number of tokens to the potential number of PDSs that are expected to be created in the network.

 If trust in the ICURY is established in Icecat’s market, expressed by a token price of at least the intrinsic value, it makes sense to gradually promote the use of the service token between other stakeholders in the Icecat network as well.
 For example, for hiring content creatives directly by manufacturers and etailers, and for PIM services by third parties.
 The price of these services in ICURY can then be determined by the marketplace itself, depending on supply and demand.